Stuycs-K/finalprojectapcs-4-bechu-anjali-lin-selina/DEVLOG-Anjali.md

 Finished making the purple candy and finished creating the gumdrop candy

 ### 2025-05-30
-finished creating the final candy adn fixed the orientation of the prior ones on the board
+finished creating the final candy and fixed the orientation of the prior ones on the board

+### 2025-05-31
+added the yellow lollipop after I forgot to save and commit the code + tried to fix the board because with every swap the candies overlapped

+### 2025-06-02
+Started to write the code to animate the swap + added special outlines to the candy to classify the type of special they are + tried to debug the board because we broke the code